andrebrener/alchemix_extender/README.md

 1. Install hardhat & dependencies
 2. Run local blockchain using [mainnet forking](https://hardhat.org/hardhat-network/guides/mainnet-forking.html)
 3. Run [scripts/deploy](https://github.com/andrebrener/alchemix_extender/blob/master/contracts/scripts/deploy.js) in localhost
-4. Create .env file and fill out their variables as [scripts/deploy](https://github.com/andrebrener/alchemix_extender/blob/master/contracts/.env.example)
+4. Create .env file and fill out their variables as [.env.example](https://github.com/andrebrener/alchemix_extender/blob/master/contracts/.env.example)
-5. Run [scripts/setup-for-front](https://github.com/andrebrener/alchemix_extender/blob/master/contracts/scripts/setup-for-front.js) in localhost to set
+5. Run [scripts/setup-for-front](https://github.com/andrebrener/alchemix_extender/blob/master/contracts/scripts/setup-for-front.js) in localhost to set the whitelist and other setup.
 6. Run the frontend with `npm run dev`
 7. Use the app & Enjoy :)

-This is unadited code and for experimental purposes.
+#### This is unadited code and for experimental purposes.
 Use it at your own risk.